mir-group/nequip/docs/guide/config.md

   interval: epoch
   frequency: 1
 ```
   The `scheduler` is a PyTorch-compatible learning rate scheduler.
-Options from PyTorch can be found [here](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate).
+Options from PyTorch can be found in {mod}`torch.optim.lr_scheduler`.

 ## `global_options`